Request Demo

 Recognizing Urgency Patients Can’t Name

 "A patient called saying 'I need an eye exam because I'm seeing flashes of light.'
-Copilot immediately flagged: 'Acute symptom: photopsia (flashes) reported — possible retinal detachment risk.
+Copilot immediately flagged: 'Acute symptom: photopsia (flashes) reported and possible retinal detachment risk.
 Requires urgent ophthalmologist evaluation, not regular exam.
 Dr. Patel has emergency slot at 2 PM today.'
 That distinction saves vision."

 — Complete Eye Care Associates